fbiego/openai-random-poem/README.md

 ### today's poem

-Programming is like a puzzle,
+Programming is a wonderful thing,
-It's pieces just waiting to be put in their places,
+No matter if it's coding or a string.
-A long journey along many pathways,
+It's a language that's used to turn ideas into reality,
-The code waiting to be released.
+And can make you feel like a modern day alchemist.

-A language of ones and zeros,
+We can make something from nothing with the power of our code,
-A way to get the computer to do your bidding,
+From webpages to games, it's a language that's constantly evolving.
-A way to build systems,
+From simple lines of code to complex algorithms,
-That will make the task you've been given, stop bidding.
+Programming can make the impossible, possible.

-A skill that is complex and satisfying,
+It's a language of clarity, a language of precision,
-It takes time, patience, and dedication,
+A language of problem solving, a language of decision.
-A skill that is ever evolving,
+It can bring structure to our thoughts and can help us to create,
-A skill that will never be outdated.
+From the most basic of programs to those most intricate.

-Programming is a way to solve problems,
+Programming is a powerful tool,
-To create something from nothing,
+One that can make our dreams come true.
-To create something that can help others,
+It can teach us new ways of thinking,
-To make the world a better place.
+And give us control of the world we're living in.